jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

 (2) In this section, health information has the same meaning as in section 22B and specimen means a bodily sample or tissue sample taken from a person.

 ### 122 Special provisions as to regulations
-(1) Any regulations made under this Act may apply generally, or may apply, or be applied from time to time by the Minister by notice in the Gazette, within any specified district or subdivision of a district of any local authority, or within any specified part of New Zealand; and any such notice may be revoked or varied at any time in like manner.
+(1) Any regulations made under this Act may apply generally, or may apply, or be applied from time to time by the Minister by notice, within any specified district or subdivision of a district of any local authority, or within any specified part of New Zealand; and any such notice may be revoked or varied at any time in like manner.
 (2) If at any time while any such regulations apply within any specified district or subdivision of a district of any local authority the boundaries of the district or subdivision are altered, the regulations, unless the context thereof or of any such notice as aforesaid otherwise requires, shall thereafter apply within the district or subdivision as so altered.
 (3) The operation of any regulations made under this Act may, if so provided in the regulations, be wholly suspended until they are applied by the Minister by notice pursuant to subsection (1).
 (4) So far as the bylaws of any local authority in force in any locality are inconsistent with or repugnant to any regulations under this Act in force in that locality, the bylaws shall be deemed to be subject to the regulations.
 (5)
 (6) The Minister, before recommending the making of any regulations under section 117 or section 119 relating to hazardous substances (as defined in section 2 of the Hazardous Substances and New Organisms Act 1996), must consult the Environmental Protection Authority established by section 7 of the Environmental Protection Authority Act 2011 about the contents of any such regulations, and shall take into account any submissions made by the Authority.
+(7) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 7 — Miscellaneous provisions